Skip to contents

 }

-For a = b = 20, this is the inverted Ackley function with a global maximum in x = y = 0:
+For a = b = 20, this is the negative Ackley function with a global maximum in x = y = 0:

-We want to keep a and b fixed here and optimize over x and y (which are also both single numeric values).
+We want to keep a and b fixed here and optimize over x and y, which are both single numeric values.

-Two problems would occur if we would optimize f with say stats::nlm directly:
+Two problems would occur if we optimized f directly with, say, stats::nlm:

-1. there are two target arguments (x and y) and
+1. There are two target arguments (x and y).

-Both artifacts are not allowed by stats::nlm and most of other available optimizers, but supported by optimizeR.
-We just have to define an objective object which we later can pass to the optimizers:
+Both features are unsupported by stats::nlm and most other optimizers, but they are supported by optimizeR.
+We just have to define an objective object that we can later pass to the optimizers:

 objective <- Objective$new(